Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Limited parking onsite is $20.
 Free shuttle from downtown Beaufort.

 The festival is a free day of beach music on the boardwalk at the Circle in Atlantic Beach.
 Food truck and beer sales benefit the Atlantic Beach Volunteer Fire Department.
 The town and businesses also offer special events during the week prior to the festival.
-The festival is in its tenth year in 2024.
+The festival is in its 11th year in 2025.

 Artists